operasoftware/devopera/README.md

 - All instructions are for Unix (OS X, Linux, etc.) because Jekyll is not compatible with Windows.
 - You may require write access for all commands mentioned above.
 Type `sudo`, space and command if needed.
-- If you get an error running `grunt dev`, try to increase the file number limit with the `ulimit -n 10000` command or use nighly build of Node.JS 0.11 (could be installed alongside to 0.10 using [nvm](https://github.com/creationix/nvm)).
+- If you get an error running `grunt dev`, try to increase the file number limit with the `ulimit -n 10000` command or use a nightly build of Node.JS 0.11 (could be installed alongside to 0.10 using [nvm](https://github.com/creationix/nvm)).